Ed's MIG Gas Weld Reality, Tips and Gas Facts. Part 2.

 If you weld carbon and low alloy steels, I simply recommend my argon - 15 % CO2 mix.
 With this mix you can use it for all your short circuit - spray MIG welds and also use it for those all position E71T-1 flux cored welds.
 The 15% CO2 MIG gas mix will meet any weld code, weld quality and weld productivity requirements.
 And next time you see a salesman who tells you about his new three part mix, show him this photo on the right and ask him, how can the welds get better than this?

-Down goes the BERLIN WALL, out comes the cheap supply of an inert gas:
+Down goes the BERLIN WALL, out comes the cheap supply of helium, cant we sell more of that to the welding industry?

 Thanks to the fall of the Berlin Wall, an ironic weld situation developed.
 Europeans and Americans gained access to a low cost source of helium.